Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Conclusions

 \section{Conclusions}

-The analysis of the QMC FN-DMC-based protocols and related tradeoffs provided in this work revealed a favourable computational scheme based on a simplified explicit correlation Jastrow term.
-The tests on a number of complexes including up to a stacked DNA base pair show a good performance and nearly sub-chemical accuracy with respect to CCSD(T)/CBS, consequently enabling an easier access to reliable estimates of interaction energies in larger complexes.
-The protocol itself is not new, nevertheless the discovery of its high accuracy in the domain of noncovalent interactions, as demonstrated above, represents an important advance.
+The analysis of the QMC FN-DMC-based protocols and related tradeoffs provided in this work revealed a favourable computational scheme based on a simplified explicit correlation Jastrow term that results in a reduced computational cost scaling.
+The tests on a number of complexes including up to a stacked DNA base pair show a good performance and nearly sub-chemical accuracy with respect to CCSD(T)/CBS, consequently enabling an easier access to reliable estimates of interaction energies in large complexes.

-In the future work, we plan exhaustive assessment of the FN-DMC-based approaches on a set of noncovalent complexes A24~\cite{Rezac2013}, for which the most accurate CCSD(T)/CBS interaction energies to date exist (including CCSDT(Q), core correlation and relativistic effects corrections), in order to ascertain limits of the method before application to truly large complexes.

-Since the QMC is not limited to single-reference and ``gas-phase'' complexes and in noncovalent systems relies on the fixed-node error cancellation, the reported protocol may readily find application in cases that are intrinsically difficult for mainstream-correlated wave-function approaches.
-These include estimates of noncovalent interactions between open-shell organometallic and/or metal-organic systems (using simple multi-determinant trial functions), studies of periodic models like physisorption on metal surfaces and 2D materials, or prediction of noncovalent crystal stability~\cite{Hongo2010}.
+Since the QMC is not limited to single-reference and ``gas-phase'' complexes and the reported protocol relies on the fixed-node error cancellation, it may also find application in cases that are intrinsically difficult for mainstream-correlated wave-function approaches.
+These include estimates of noncovalent interactions between open-shell organometallic and/or metal-organic systems (using simple multi-determinant trial functions instead of a single Slater determinant), studies of periodic models like physisorption on metal surfaces and 2D materials, or prediction of noncovalent crystal stability~\cite{Hongo2010}.
 In the domain of noncovalent interactions, the quantum Monte Carlo FN-DMC method therefore appears to be very promising for its benchmark accuracy, low-order polynomial scaling with the system complexity, low memory requirements and nearly ideal scaling across thousands of proccessors~\cite{Needs2010} in parallel supercomputing environments.